 We are talking 2 to 3 minutes a side on a very hot grill or skillet.
 You’re looking for a temperature of 125 degrees Fahrenheit for skirt steak.
 Pull it off the heat to check the temperature.

-Once you’ve hit 125 degrees Fahrenheit, pull it off the heat and let it rest for about 5 to 10 minutes.
+Once you’ve hit 125 degrees Fahrenheit, pull it off the heat and let it rest for about 5 minutes.
 Slice it across the grain at a 45-degree angle and serve.

 Cooking Skirt Steak on a Stovetop